Chapter 4: No Man’s Land

 Sarge pumped a fist into the air with a laugh.
 "Now that’s what I call dedication!
 Take notes, Grif!
-I don’t even know this new private’s name, and he’s already offering to gather intelligence so we know what to expect from the enemy!"
+I don’t even know this new private’s name, and he’s already offerin' to gather intelligence so we know what to expect from the enemy!"

-"We’re…we’re really not here to do that," Lone began awkwardly, before being rapidly shushed by his smaller companion.
+"We’re…we’re really not here to do that," Lone began awkwardly, before being rapidly shushed by his companion.

 "Hey, hey, hey, you don’t know that, maybe we are!"
 Mahihko nodded several times before winking at Donut.
 "We’re open to suggestions."
 He then turned toward Sarge, glancing over him for a moment.
 "So!
 You guys totally failed your part of the introductions, but luckily, I’m a great detective, so I can guess you’re Sarge, the fluffy one is Grif, the scared one is Simmons and the cute, pink one is Donut?"

 "It’s lightish-red!"
-Donut protested, though he still wiggled his clawed fingers at the white-and-black wolf with a titter.
+Donut protested, though he still wiggled his clawed fingers at the wolf with a titter.
 "But thank you!
 I love your piercings!"

-Lone’s eyes widened and he stumbled forward to stop the smaller wolf, only to be halted when Mahihko idly pointed the magnum at him with a playful smile, even as he continued to speak to the soldiers: "We’d really like to get our friends out.
+Lone’s eyes widened and he stumbled forward to stop the gesture, only to be halted when Mahihko idly pointed the magnum at him with a playful smile, even as he continued to speak to the soldiers: "We’d really like to get our friends out.
 And we’d like to do it without anyone else getting shot."

 "Please don’t point that at me, you don’t even know how their guns work," Lone mumbled as he crossed his arms disconsolately.
 "You’ll lose all your street cred if you accidentally shoot me in the face."